openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/smartplug_0_0.md

 ### Group 1: Lifeline

-Reserved for communication with main controller
-This group supports 1 nodes.
+This group supports 1 node.

 ### Group 2: Status on/off

-Send control command BASIC\_SET 0x00/0xFF
+Send control command BASIC_SET 0x00/0xFF
+This group is assigned to the Smart Plug status On/Off.
+It allows sending the control command BASIC_SET 0x00/0xFF to associated devices whenevert the Smart Plug is turned On or Off.
 This group supports 5 nodes.

 ### Group 3: Load dependent

-sending control commands BASIC\_SET 0x00/0xFF depending on current load This group supports 5 nodes.
+sending control commands BASIC_SET 0x00/0xFF depending on current load This groups allows to send control commands BASIC_SET 0x00/0xFF to associated devices depending on the current load.
+This association group is configured through the parameters no. 50, 51 and 52.
+This group supports 5 nodes.

 ### Group 4: Secure Status On/Off

-Send control command BASIC\_SET 0x00/0xFF
+Send control command BASIC_SET 0x00/0xFF
+This group is equivalent to association group 2, except commands are sent securily encapsulated.
 This group supports 5 nodes.

 ### Group 5: Secure Load dependent

-sending control commands BASIC\_SET 0x00/0xFF depending on current load This group supports 5 nodes.
+sending control commands BASIC_SET 0x00/0xFF depending on current load This group is equivalent to association group 3, except commands are sent securily encapsulated.
+This group supports 5 nodes.

 ## Technical Information